 Some great examples of some independent contractors, AKA “freelance” workers, in the horse industry are Farriers, Veterinarians, Massage Therapists, Braiders, Body Clippers, you get the idea.
 You can be a freelance Groom and work a full day at one barn.
 Many freelancers work at several barns during the week to fill in when the regular Grooms are having a day off.
 Freelancers work shows, they have several clients that they may pick stalls for, do the laundry for, clean the tack for.

-- You must carry proper insurance.
-Your business in general will need insurance, and a good policy at that.
+- You must carry the proper insurance.
+Your business, in general, will need insurance, and a good policy at that.
 You will need Commercial Equine Liability Insurance and Care, Custody, and Control Insurance.
 You may also need Show and Event Liability Insurance.
-More information on insurance can be found here!

 - You will need to register your business with your local city, county, state, etc. Many municipalities and states have fees that are required for you to pay.
 This is in addition to taxes.
 Again, an employment lawyer can help you do all of this.